BloodLizard/zabbix_template_apcupsd/README.md

 --------
 * Model
 * Driver
-* Shows the set in __apcupsd.conf__:
+* Metrics set in __apcupsd.conf__:
-  * MBATTCHG: Min battery charge % (BCHARGE) required for system shutdown
+  * Min battery charge required for system shutdown
-  * MINTIMEL: Min battery runtime (MINUTES) required for system shutdown
+  * Min battery runtime required for system shutdown
-  * MAXTIME : Max battery runtime (TIMEOUT) after which system is shutdown
+  * Max battery runtime after which system is shutdown
+  * Input, output and battery voltage
+  * Battery charge
+  * How long host will hold on with batteries
+  * Temperature
 * Status Connection
+* Alert on no minimum charge shutdown is set
+* Alert on low input voltage
+* Alert on low battery charge
+* Alert on high temperature

 REQUIREMENTS